Swift TOO API

 Introduction

 The swift_too module implements a client for the Swift TOO API in Python.
 This allows, amongst other things, for the construction and submission of Target of Opportunity (TOO) requests to NASA's Neil Gehrels Swift Observatory.
-TOO requests are created utilizing the Swift_TOO class.
-In addition to TOO requests, the swift_too module allows also allows the user to query past Swift observations using the Swift_ObsQuery class, and calculation of visibility of an fixed celestial object with Swift_VisQuery.
+TOO requests are created using the Swift_TOO class.
+In addition to TOO requests, the swift_too module also allows the user to query past Swift observations using the Swift_ObsQuery class, and calculate the visibility of a fixed celestial object with Swift_VisQuery.

 Example usage